Welcome to Happy Doc Family Medicine!

 In residency training I had heard of a different model of clinic, called an "ideal medical practice" or “micro practice."
 The idea is simple enough - a physician opens a small clinic and runs it alone, or perhaps with one assistant.
 The overhead expenses are low, which means the doctor can spend a lot more time with each patient because she or he doesn’t need to generate the income to pay for a large clinic and all its staff.
 This clinic model is becoming more popular and there are at least 500 physicians nationwide who have opened their own micro practices.
 I held a series of community meetings in Salem in early 2013, eliciting ideas from people about what they want in their clinic, then put those ideas into action.

 If you come to my clinic you’ll see it doesn’t look like a typical health clinic.
 As one of my 8-year-old patients asked skeptically, “Shouldn’t this clinic be bigger?”
 In my 330 square feet there is no receptionist or medical assistant.
 As patients are seen promptly at their appointment time, the waiting room is more for decoration than for waiting.
-Appointments are 30 minutes long for a simple problem, and an hour for anything more complex.
+Appointments are as long as they need to be for both you and me to feel satisfied, which is often 30-45 minutes.
 Soft, colorful gowns, made by my family and me, adorn the exam room walls.
 The thing I love most about my clinic is that I have time to sit and listen to people and hopefully answer all their questions at every visit.

 A little about me...
 I grew up in Portland, Oregon.
 I moved to Vermont to attend Marlboro College, where I studied International Development Studies and Biology and where I met my husband.
 I attended medical school and also completed a Master’s in Public Health at George Washington University, in Washington, DC.
 Throughout that time period, I traveled and wrote a book about women’s health in 7 countries, called Reproductive Rights in a Global Context.
 I then moved to Madison, Wisconsin, where I completed my residency training in family medicine at the University of Wisconsin.
 I moved to Salem in 2011.
 I love hiking, biking, reading, and I am trying to learn how to play a banjo and how to grow vegetables.